 Trans fats - also called 'hidden fats' or 'trans fatty acids', behave in a very similar way to saturated fats and they too have been linked to raised 'bad' cholesterol levels [LDL] and heart disease.
 They are made from vegetable oil and found in nearly all convenience foods but also occur naturally in some dairy products and in beef and lamb.
 Just one gram of trans fats a day can increase the risk of heart disease.
-Trans fats are being cut from many well known food brands such as Horlicks, Mars and Weetabix.
+Trans fats have been cut out of many well known food brands.